 This testing was not comprehensive.
 So, it’s possible PFOA and PFOS are more widespread across America.
 And that includes private wells and small water systems, which weren’t part of the testing.

-Those near factories, airports, or military sites should test for PFOS and PFOA in their drinking water.
+Those near factories, airports or military sites are particularly at risk for PFOA and PFOS in their drinking water.